 What other activities are available, besides diving?

-We offer eco kayak tours, hiking, cultural tours, land tours, deep sea fishing, traditional sailing canoe trips and an in-house spa.
+We offer eco kayak tours, hiking, cultural tours (10 max minimum required), land tours, deep sea fishing, traditional sailing canoe trips and an in-house spa.

 Where is Yap?